State & Local Grant and Aid Programs

 New York Forward Loan Fund

-Small businesses, non-profits and small residential landlords across New York State can now apply for the New York Forward Loan Fund (NYFLF).
-It is an economic recovery program offered by New York State to help small businesses move forward and thrive.
+The New York Forward Loan Fund (NYFLF) is a new economic recovery loan program aimed at supporting New York State small businesses, nonprofits and small residential landlords as they reopen after the COVID-19 outbreak and NYS on PAUSE.
 It offers five-year working capital loans of up to $100,000 to eligible applicants.

 Erie County, NY